ironfactory8684/custom_switch/README.md

 <h1> Custom Switch</h1>
 It's easy to implement custom switches for Flutter.
 You can change the custom height and width, border of switches and toggles, border radius, color, and toggle size.

 Here's how the code works:

-The CustomSwitch class extends StatefulWidget, indicating that it has mutable state that can change over time.

 ```
 The CustomSwitch class has several properties that can be customized: